 Behind the Scenes: If you are looking to volunteer but would prefer to not work directly with young people, you can help out behind the scenes.
 We are always happy to hear from people interested in helping out with admin, fundraising or event days.
 Our office is open whenever the centre is open which means we can be flexible when accommodating admin volunteers.

-Learn2Lead is a 6 week leadership and volunteering programme for young people aged 14-19 (or up to 25 with additional needs).
-After the first four weeks of training, you can start volunteering on our Junior sessions as a Young Leader.
+Learn2Lead is a 4 week leadership and volunteering programme for young people aged 14-19 (or up to 25 with additional needs).
+After four weeks of training, you can start volunteering on our Junior sessions as a Young Leader.
 You’ll be able to help out in the same way a Volunteer does and you’ll gain great experience working with young people.
 If you want to give back to the community, but don’t fancy helping out on our Junior sessions, there are volunteering options available elsewhere, for example at The National Football Musuem, North Manchester FM, The Moston Miner’s Community Arts and Music Centre, Turkey Lane and Monsall Community Centre and many more places of interest.
-There is then a disability awareness workshop for which you receive a certificate, followed by a social action campaign workshop led by UpRising.
+There is then a disability awareness workshop for which you receive a certificate, followed by a variety of further training opportunities and trips.

 Help a young person achieve their goals and make a smooth transition into adulthood.
 Volunteer Mentors meet weekly with a member and help them deal with any issues they may be facing.
 This is a one year voluntary commitment and you must be 21 or over to take part.
 You will have the choice between working with our Junior members (aged 8-12) or Senior members (aged 13-19, or up to 25 with additional needs).